Prioritizing Gum Health by Eliminating Harmful Bacteria

 Symptoms of Gum Disease

 You may not realize that you have gum disease, especially if you’re unaware of which symptoms you should look for.
-While a formal diagnosis from Dr. Kelly is required, you can take a more proactive approach if you notice any of the following signs:
+While a formal diagnosis from Dr. Kelly is required, you can take a more proactive approach to gum disease if you notice any of the following signs:

 Our team will begin by scaling your teeth, which requires using specialized dental instruments to carefully remove hardened plaque and tartar from your teeth.
 We will also clean above and below the gumline to ensure all bacteria are removed.